 The significant impact that climate change will have on all our lives is leading to a fundamental reassessment of how natural resources are viewed and managed.
 While the concept of Natural Capital has been around since 2012, it has only relatively recently gained more widespread attention.
-Major pieces of legislation, including new Environment and Agriculture Bills, are expected to become law in 2020 and these are likely to set clear markers for both habitat protection and carbon reduction.
+Major pieces of legislation, including the new Environment and Agriculture Bills, are likely to set clear markers for both habitat protection and carbon reduction.

 Natural Capital is defined as ‘elements of nature that directly or indirectly produce value to people’, including ecosystems, species, freshwater, land, minerals, the air and oceans’.

 Traditionally the benefits derived from these Natural Capital assets has not been given a financial value and therefore its use has not been accounted for.
 This has led to a situation where benefits derived from natural assets are over-exploited for short term gains rather than maintained for their long-term benefits, causing major implications for sustainability.
 Advocates argue that by assigning a value to the less obvious benefits of Natural Capital, they can be more easily incorporated into decision-making processes leading to better management of our natural assets.

 Biodiversity Net Gain is an approach to development that leaves biodiversity in a measurably better state than before the development took place.
 For example, if a woodland is destroyed to make way for a new road, losses would occur in terms of carbon sequestration, water filtration and recreational use.
 These losses can be mitigated or compensated for by Biodiversity Net Gain.

 The Environment Bill, which is currently making its way through Parliament, proposes the introduction of a requirement for all new development to deliver a 10% Biodiversity Net Gain, once the legislation is passed.